macosui/macos_ui/README.md

 ## Modern window look

 A new look for macOS apps was introduced in Big Sur (macOS 11).
 To match that look in your Flutter app, macos_ui relies on [macos_window_utils](https://pub.dev/packages/macos_window_utils), which requires a minimum macOS deployment target of 10.14.6.
 Therefore, make sure to open the `macos/Runner.xcworkspace` folder of your project using Xcode and search for `Runner.xcodeproj`.
 Go to `Info` > `Deployment Target` and set the `macOS Deployment Target` to `10.14.6` or above.

-Then, open your project's `Podfile` (if it doesn't show up in Xcode, you can find it in your project's `macos` directory via VS Code) and set the minimum deployment version in the first line to `10.14.6` or above:
+It is recommended to enable the Swift Package Manager when using macos_ui.
+Instructions on how to do that can be found [here](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-turn-on-swift-package-manager).
+Alternatively, macos_ui can also be used with CocoaPods.
+To do so, it is necessary to open your project's `Podfile` (if it doesn't show up in Xcode, you can find it in your project's `macos` directory via VS Code) and set the minimum deployment version in the first line to `10.14.6` or above:

 ```podspec
 platform :osx, '10.14.6'